brunomargenats/mate-child/readme.txt

 == Installation ==

-1. Copy config/config.php from Mate theme and paste it inside child theme.
-Then, edit the file if needed.
-2. You can edit all variables or just replace some variables from Mate theme:
-2a.
-All variables: Copy config/variables.css from Mate theme and paste it inside this child theme.
-Then, edit the file as needed.
-2b.
-Some variables: Copy the variables that you need to change (inside config/variables.css in Mate theme) ant paste them inside style.css of this child theme.
-3. Replace logo.svg inside assets/images/logo.svg.
-Don't forget to change --logo-width and --logo-height variables.
+1. Rename the child theme folder with your brand name (in lowercase).
-4. Edit all theme info in style.css.
+2. Edit all theme info in style.css.
+Text Domain HAS to be the same name as your child theme folder.
 Let "Template: mate" unchanged.
-5. Edit functions.php.
-Replace textdomain "mate_child" with the same textdomain you put in style.css.
+3. Modify screenshot.png.
+4. Activate your Child Theme.
+5. If your website logo became a question mark «?», congratulations, your Child Theme is working!
+6. Copy /config/ folder from Mate theme and paste it inside the Child Theme folder.
+7. Edit config/config.php only changing TRUE/FALSE variables.
+8. Edit config/variables.css values to reflect your brand colors and style.
+9. Replace logo.svg inside assets/images/logo.svg.
+10. Change --logo-width and --logo-height variables inside variables.css.
+This will control your logo area and will let all remaining space to your navigation.
+11. For adding new CSS, you can use the main style.css.
+For adding new scripts, you can use scripts.js in assets/js.
+Scripts will load on footer.
+12. All inline scripts and code that is usually loaded on <head></head> like google analytics, favicons, etc. goes in template-parts/header/head-inline-scripts.php
+13. All inline scripts and code that is usually loaded before </body> goes in template-parts/footer/inner-footer-content.php
-6. Load your custom JS and CSS files inside functions/custom-styles-scripts.php.
+14. All JS and CSS files that we load through a function goes in functions/custom-styles-scripts.php.
 Some scripts like jQuery can be enqueued directly in this file.
-7. For running your new scripts files or for some tiny functions, there's already a scripts.js in assets/js that you can edit.
-8. If needed, all inline scripts and codes like google analytics, favicons, etc. usually are loaded in the head.
-Use template-parts/header/head-inline-scripts.php for that.
-9. If needed, all other inline scripts and codes that you can load in footer goes in template-parts/footer/inner-footer-content.php.
-10. Modify screenshot.png.
-11. Finally, try to copy as less files as possible from the parent theme.
-This will let you update it without problems.
+15. Finally, try to copy as few files as possible from the parent theme and the more specific the files the better.
+This will let you update the Mate Theme without any problems.
-12. Enjoy!
+16. Enjoy!

 == Licenses ==